13 Retail Employees Reveal the Worst Things They've Seen on Black Friday

 We know Black Friday tends to cause madness, but these horrific tales really take the cake.

-It's that time of the year again.
-The time for family, feasting, and fighting over a really great deal on a new TV.
+In a typical year, Thanksgiving is a time for family, feasting, and fighting over a really great deal on a new TV.
 That's right, what would the holidays be without Black Friday?
-The day after Thanksgiving is the biggest day of sales at retailers across the country.
-And where there's money to be saved, there's also a dark side of people that'll make your jaw drop.
+The day after Thanksgiving is usually the biggest shopping day at retailers across the country (though 2020 is giving us a respite).
+Over the years, what the holiday has shown is that when there's money to be saved, there's also a dark side of people that comes out.
 To get a sense of just how out of control customers get, we gathered testimonies from retail workers about the most shocking things they've seen from customers on the biggest shopping day of the year.
-Read on for some seriously mind-blowing Black Friday horror stories.
+Read on for some seriously mind-blowing Black Friday horror stories, and for more on where you shouldn't go this year, check out If You See This in a Store on Black Friday, Don't Go Inside.

 The mom who let her kid use the GameStop floor as a restroom

 What do you do when you've been waiting for a sale for hours but your kid needs to use the bathroom?
 Well, one customer made an unsavory choice at a GameStop, leaving the store manager to deal with the repercussions.
-"Kid pooped on our floor because his mom didn't want to leave and have to stand in line again," wrote an anonymous Reddit user.
+"Kid pooped on our floor because his mom didn't want to leave and have to stand in line again," the anonymous GameStop employee wrote on Reddit.

 The woman who called the police over a sold-out TV